abelcarreras/posym/README.md

 Define basis set functions in gaussian basis
 --------------------------------------------
-define basis function as linear combination of gaussian that act as normal python functions
+Define basis function as linear combination of gaussian that act as normal python functions
 ```python
 from posym.basis import PrimitiveGaussian, BasisFunction